3D Furniture Visualization

-3D furniture visualization is a very effective way of getting enticing visuals for all kinds of ads.
-Photoreal 3D product rendering replicates every important detail: material quality, unique design and utility perfectly so that companies get a powerful tool to attract customers with.
+3D furniture visualization is a very effective way of getting enticing visuals for all kinds of marketing purposes.
+Photoreal 3D product rendering replicates every important detail — material quality, unique design, and utility perfectly so that companies get a powerful tool to attract customers with.
 But how is this gorgeous furniture visualization created?
 Today we explore the 3D modeling and rendering process step-by-step, using our recent kitchen counter and sink roomset project as an example.
 Let’s get into it!

-After the studio receives item references, the 3D modeling team gets to work immediately.
+After the studio receives a technical assignment and references, the 3D modeling team gets to work immediately.
 First, 3D artists create a 3D model, initially a chunk of blank polygons.
-The next step of 3D furniture visualization is adjusting the camera angle to showcase the product from the best POVs.
-In fact, 3-5 best shots are more than enough to demonstrate all selling points of any merchandise, including furniture.
+The next step of 3D furniture visualization is sculpting 3D objects to look just like real items in the references.

-After creating the 3D model of the product and setting POVs, next important step of 3D furniture visualization is placing and adjusting light sources.
-Lighting is very often the key element of roomset composition which makes or breaks a picture, so it requires careful placement and editing.
-A lot depends on the type of furniture and what kind of room it is located in – should light be warm or cold, natural or artificial, direct or dispersed?
-Less prominent lamps are also tweaked to perfection – nothing sticks out like sore thumb in a professional 3DS Max furniture rendering.
+After creating the 3D model of the product and the scene, the next important step of 3D furniture visualization is placing and adjusting light sources.
+Lighting is very often the key element of roomset composition which makes or breaks a picture, so it requires careful placement.

-This is how 3D furniture visualization is done — no magic, but pure skill and hours of hard work of 3D Artists.
-The result is always impeccable and gorgeous – images that are waiting for you to use as customer magnets.
-Do you want to learn for how much you can get your visual masterpieces for an impactful marketing campaign?
-Check out our product rendering cost options and contact us via CGIFURNITURE website.
+This is how 3D furniture visualization is done — no magic, just pure skill and hours of hard work of 3D artists.
+The result is always impressive — impeccable CG images that are waiting for you to use as customer magnets.